bertdeterd/saprfc/README.md

 //state.users results in : [ { FULLNAME: "S.A.P.
 Test", LASTNAME: "Test", USERNAME: "100000" }, .....]
 ```
 <br>
 For even more complex calls you can get the root object with getRoot() and build the request payload yourself.
-See the documentation from xmlbuilder package how to do that:<br>
+See the documentation from xmlbuilder package how to do that.
+You can do a lot with plain JS though so probably you do not need this:<br>

 ```javascript
 const root = rfc.getRoot()
 const p = root.ele("PARAMETERS");